Geowil/LMPGames_MagicSchools/README.md

 #### Enable Learned Label
 **Description**<br>
-When enabled, this setting will add a " - Learned" label to spell names in the tree list window spell info so that players can easily keep track of what they have learned from each tree.
+When enabled, this setting will add a " - Learned" label to skill names in the tree list window skill info so that players can easily keep track of what they have learned from each tree.

 **Type**<br>
 Boolean (True/False)